 AMERICAN CALLERS' ASSOC.
 VIEWPOINTS

-Any individual, club, caller, or association who wishes to communicate his/her opinions on this subject is encouraged to contact the American Callers’ Association at email@example.com or Dr. Patrick Demerath at firstname.lastname@example.org.
+Any individual, club, caller, or association who wishes to communicate his/her opinions on this subject is encouraged to contact the American Callers’ Association at firstname.lastname@example.org or Dr. Patrick Demerath at email@example.com.
+Please feel free to call or email your ideas and dancing programs and we will be pleased to publish them.
+Also please visit our website and newsletters at www.AmericanCallers.com/news.

-Until next time, Happy Dancing.
+Until next time, Happy Dancing!

 |Fun set to music!|